wso2/samples-is/b2b-sample/README.md

 ## ⚠️ Read this first

-1. The root of the sample-is repository  will be referred to `<SAMPLE_IS_HOME>` throughout this document.
+1. The root of the sample-is repository  will be referred to as `<SAMPLE_IS_HOME>` throughout this document.
 2. Required versions
  ```
  Node version >= v16.16.0